 Here are a few suggestions to consider as you strategize developmental conversations with your employees:

-- Prioritize development planning by not cramming it to the annual performance discussions.
+- Prioritize development planning by not cramming it in to the annual performance discussions.
 Make development planning a regular topic of discussion.
 If you have regularly scheduled 1:1 meetings, dedicate every other meeting (or at least one meeting per quarter) to discussing developmental goals.
 This allows both you and your employee to rise above the day-to-day grind and focus on what it will take to move their career forward.
 Research indicates that having written goals helps ensure accountability and commitment—so encourage your employees to take notes.
 While the context and motivation of the identified developmental opportunities are aligned to performance, conducting separate discussions sends the message that you consider both topics to be equally important.

 - Give them opportunities to get smarter.
 The best and most efficient way to engage someone in their self-development is to give them opportunities to increase their intellectual curiosity.
 This could mean an invitation to attend or observe meetings to which they usually don’t have access.
 It could be as simple as bringing in subject matter experts to share industry trends or providing opportunities to attend seminars or conferences.
 During conversations, ask questions that allow your employees the space to generate ideas.